viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-prerequisites.md

 - The Windows host machine must be using Windows 11 or Windows Server 2022 with the Latest Cumulative Update (LCU) applied.
     - Windows 11 must have [OS Build 22631.3296](https://support.microsoft.com/topic/march-12-2024-kb5035853-os-builds-22621-3296-and-22631-3296-a69ac07f-e893-4d16-bbe1-554b7d9dd39b) or later
     - Windows Server 2022 must have [OS Build 20348.2227](https://support.microsoft.com/topic/january-9-2024-kb5034129-os-build-20348-2227-6958a36f-efaf-4ef5-a576-c5931072a89a) or later
 - The Windows host machine must support nested virtualization.
+Ensure that any security settings that may restrict nested virtualization are not enabled, such as ["Trusted launch" in Azure VMs](https://learn.microsoft.com/en-us/azure/virtual-machines/trusted-launch-portal?tabs=portal%2Cportal3%2Cportal2).
 - The Windows host machine must have [WSL2 installed](/windows/wsl/install#install-wsl-command).

 ### Additional requirements for Linux host machines